-As of December 31, 2018, Cardiol's working capital was \$21,885,246.
-Based on current projections, Cardiol believes that this amount is sufficient to meet its planned development activities for the fiscal year ending December 31, 2019.
-See "Outlook" above.
+As of December 31, 2019, Cardiol's working capital was \$13,680,135.
+Based on current projections, Cardiol believes that this amount is sufficient to meet its planned development activities for more than 12 months as described in the "Outlook" section above.